vasa47/play-scala-hbase/README.md

 #####

 1. view, adding of cars is implement in frontend too.
 2. modify, delete , get a single car data has to be test with curl or RestClients.
-Please check curl scripts for testing.
+Please check curl scripts for testing.(ui just for the sake of display a page)

 #####